openhab/org.openhab.binding.zwave/doc/elexa/dmof1_0_0.md

 ### Parameter 2: METER_REPORT

 The time between meter reports.
-This parameter sets the amount of time between each successive METER_REPORT signal sent to Group 1 (also see Param 1 & 6.)
+<p&gtThis parameter sets the amount of time between each successive METER_REPORT signal sent to Group 1 (also see Param 1 & 6.)</p&gt
 Values in the range 1 to 65535 may be set.

 The manufacturer defined default value is ```300```.